 Improving corporate culture has long been a hot topic, but in recent years it’s taken on greater importance.
 As workplaces become more modern and globally influenced, and as workers seek more than just a place to work, companies must work harder to keep up and to retain outstanding workers.

 The scenario amongst Indian companies is fast-changing as they are becoming less hierarchical and realizing the growing need for having better corporate culture.
-Corporates are recognising the growing challenges their employees face in the workplace in terms of excessive workloads, high stress levels, and growing health issues.
+Corporates are recognizing the growing challenges their employees face in the workplace in terms of excessive workloads, high stress levels, and growing health issues.

 The younger workforce may be especially aware of these factors, and they seek out good corporate culture and enjoyable working conditions when choosing an employer.

 Work–life balance is increasingly emphasized, and it compels companies to come up with employee-centric approaches toward the work environment, benefits, and communication.

 Certain brands in the Indian market are using unique approaches to implement enlightened corporate culture in their organizations.
 Here are a few impressive examples.

 In 2018, tech giant, Amazon India made a bold move when its head, Amit Agarwal, instructed his employees to refrain from responding to any emails or phone calls between 6 p.m. and 8 a.m.
 This was aimed at improving work–life balance for Indian local employees and promoting a stress-free working environment.

 Tata Consultancy Services (TCS) placed in the top-10 Best Companies for Women in India in 2018.
 This was based on the results of the survey of 360 companies from different industries.

 TCS was able to achieve its high ranking for establishing a good work culture and promoting them within the organization.
 One of the company’s initiatives is Mpower, in which people managers at different centers deal with key employee issues.
 Another initiative, Maitree, aims to reach out to employees’ families and bring them together for various cultural events.